pelicanmapping/rocky/README.md

 ```c++
 viewer->addEventHandler(rocky::MapManipulator::create(mapNode, window, camera, context));
 ```
+Keep in mind that with Rocky's `Application` object, you will not get the benefits of using Rocky's ECS for map annotations.

 ## Rocky and Qt
 You can embed Rocky in a Qt widget.
 See the `rocky_demo_qt` example for details.